spacetelescope/PASTIS/README.md

 - cd into the directory you want to have your repo in
 - `git clone git@github.com:spacetelescope/PASTIS.git`
 - `cd <repo>/pastis`
-- open `config.ini` with a text editor and change the entry for "local_data_path" to the directory you want to save the data to and "webbpsf_data_path" to the path you have your WebbPSF data saved in.
-You can figure this out by running `webbpsf.utils.get_webbpsf_data_path()`
+- open `config.ini` with a text editor and change the entry for "local_data_path" to the directory you want to save the data to and "local_repo_path" to the path where you keep your PASTIS repository.
-- `python aperture_definition.py`
+- run `python matrix_building_numerical.py`
-- `python calibration.py`
+- run `hockeystick_contrast_curve.py` to get your contrast pucks in
-- run either `python matrix_building_analytical.py` or `python matrix_building_numerical.py`, depending on what matrix you want to use
+- run `modal_analysis.py` to get modal and segment constraints
-- open `contrast_calculation.py` and set whether you want to use the numerical or analytical matrix and enter an RMS value you want to use, then run
+- inspect your results in your output directory

 ------
 Requirements: